millerms/RecoveryDharmaBVT/_pages/addiction.md

 <details class="accordion reveal reveal--up">
   <summary>An AA Lens: Honesty, Community, and Action</summary>
   <div class="accordion__content" markdown="1">
   AA’s gifts of honesty, accountability, and community are powerful medicines for healing addiction.
 Honesty brings clarity: seeing the truth of our experience without judgment.
-Community offers connection and belonging, reminding us we are not alone in our struggles; this interconnectedness can be understood as a form of “Higher Power” that transcends individual will.
+Community offers connection and belonging, reminding us we are not alone in our struggles; some people find that this interconnectedness functions like what AA calls a “Higher Power,” something larger than individual will.

   “Powerless” can be reframed as recognizing the strength and grip of the habit loop, not a personal defect.
 “Turning it over” means widening our circle of support, values, and spiritual connection.
 Tools like inventories, making amends, and daily practices help reduce secrecy and stress, interrupting the cycle that keeps addiction alive.

   Through these steps, healing becomes a shared journey grounded in honesty, compassion, and mutual support.
+  This path does not require adopting any particular beliefs; it emphasizes staying honest, open, and connected as we learn new ways to live.

   **Honesty, Open-Mindedness, and Willingness (HOW)** form a foundational triad in the AA approach.
 Honesty allows us to see our situation clearly; open-mindedness helps us remain receptive to new ideas and perspectives; willingness empowers us to take action and make changes.
 Together, HOW creates a fertile ground for growth and transformation, supporting us as we move through the challenges of recovery.